ideAxel/Deep-Learning-Volatility/README.md

+To do list : Supprimer les fichiers superflus ; finir le readme ; passer la vidéo en publique.

 # Deep-Learning-Volatility

-Contact :

-The paper realase by  is sujesting to use  deep learning as a speed up for pricing.
+The paper realase by Blanka Horvath; Aitor Muguruza and Mehdi Tomas is sujesting to use deep learning as a speed up for pricing.

 In this repo we implement the paper with a c++ library to speed up the online pricing and we put the off-line learning phase in a time-laps in order to visualise it.

 ![Deeplearningvolatility](https://github.com/ideAxel/Deep-Learning-Volatility/assets/118754761/ce06527e-3dc5-4787-a047-900c5d878714)

-As a result we present a graph with the calibration duration.
+we present a graph with the calibration duration.